 Perez works for the Metropolitan Water District of Southern California in the department of Conveyance and Distribution – East/West Section.
 She is the section manager responsible for all conveyance, distribution functions and regulatory compliance for facilities such as aqueduct systems, hydro-electric power generating plants, pressure control structures and reservoirs.

 AAUW’s mission is to advance equity for women and girls through advocacy, education, philanthropy and research.
 For information about membership, activities, and meetings, visit https://glendale-ca.aauw.net/.

-Those who would like to attend the Zoom meeting on May 14 can send their name and email address to Laura Guillory email@example.com.
+Those who would like to attend the Zoom meeting on May 14 can send their name and email address to Laura Guillory email@example.com by Wednesday May 11.

 BREAKING BARRIERS: GLENDALE’S PIONEERING WOMEN ENTREPRENEURS

 All are invited to take part in a festive evening with wine and refreshments in the Brand Park gazebo on May 14 from 7 p.m. to 9 p.m. to celebrate the reopening of the Doctors House.
 Be among the first to tour The Glendale Historical Society’s special exhibit in the Doctors House Museum: Breaking Barriers: Glendale’s Pioneering Women Entrepreneurs.